 ?
 Has there been a time when you felt unfairly treated by someone in authority over you?
 What happened, and how did you respond?
-Possible Answer: Answers will vary.

-?
 In verse 5, Paul showed respect for the high priest despite the hypocrisy and unfairness with which he was treated.
 How could this attitude translate to our treatment of those in leadership today?